trekhleb/trekhleb.github.io/src/posts/machine-learning-experiments.md

 ---
-title: "🤖 Interactive Machine Learning Experiments"
+title: "Interactive Machine Learning Experiments"
-date: "2020-08-10"
+date: "2020-05-05"
+cover: "../images/posts/machine-learning-experiments/01-cover.png"
+summary: "Recognize digits and sketches.
+Detect objects.
+Classify images.
+Write a Shakespeare poem.
+All with TensorFlow 2 models demo."
 ---

+# Interactive Machine Learning Experiments

 ## TL;DR

 Hey readers!

 I've open-sourced new [**🤖 Interactive Machine Learning Experiments**](https://github.com/trekhleb/machine-learning-experiments) project on GitHub.
 Each experiment consists of 🏋️ _Jupyter/Colab notebook_ (to see how a model was trained) and 🎨 _demo page_ (to see a model in action right in your browser).

 Although the models may be a little dumb (remember, these are just experiments, not a production ready code), they will try to do their best to: